rancher/docs/content/rancher/v2.x/en/user-settings/cluster-templates/_index.md

 When you no longer use a cluster template for any of your clusters, you can delete it from your user settings.

-1. From your user settings, select **User Avatar > Cluster Templates**.
+1. Click **User Avatar > Cluster Templates.**
-1. Choose the cluster template that you want to delete and click the **Vertical Ellipsis (...) > Delete**.
+1. Choose the cluster template that you want to delete and click the **Vertical Ellipsis (...) > Delete.**
-1. Confirm the delete when prompted.
+1. Confirm the deletion when prompted.

 **Result:** The cluster template is deleted.

-### Cloning a Cluster Template Revision
+### Creating a Revision Based on a Cloned Revision

 When creating new cluster template revisions from your user settings, you can clone an existing revision and quickly update its settings rather than creating a new one from scratch.
 Cloning template revisions saves you the hassle of re-entering the cluster parameters.

-1. From your user settings, select **User Avatar > Cluster Templates**.
+1. From your user settings, select **User Avatar > Cluster Templates.**
 1. Find the template revision you want to clone.
-Then select **Ellipsis > Clone Revision**.
+Then select **Ellipsis > Clone Revision.**
 1. Complete the rest of the form.

 **Result:** The cluster template revision is cloned and configured.
 You can use the cluster template revision later when you provision a cluster.
-Or any existing cluster using this cluster template can be upgrade to this new revision.
+Any existing cluster using this cluster template can be upgraded to this new revision.

-### Disable a Cluster Template Revision
+### Disabling a Cluster Template Revision

 When you no longer want to use a cluster template revision for creating new clusters, you can disable it.

+You can disable the revision if it is not being used by any cluster.

-1. From your user settings, select **User Avatar > Cluster Templates**.
+1. From your user settings, select **User Avatar > Cluster Templates.**
-1. Find the template revision you want to clone.
-Then select **Ellipsis > Disable**.
+1. Find the template revision you want to disable.
+Then select **Ellipsis > Disable.**
-1. You can disable the revision if it is not being used by any cluster.

-## Managing Clusters via Cluster Templates
+# Creating and Updating Clusters with Cluster Templates

-### Cluster creation using cluster template
+You can create a cluster from any template that you created, or any template that has been [shared with you.](#sharing-cluster-templates) After creating the cluster, you can update the cluster by editing the settings marked as Questions in the cluster template, or by updating the cluster to [a new revision](#updating-a-cluster-template) of the same template.

+### Creating a Cluster Using a Cluster Template

-To add a cluster[hosted by an infrastructure provider]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters) using a cluster template, use these steps:
+To add a cluster [hosted by an infrastructure provider]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/rke-clusters) using a cluster template, use these steps:

 1. Click **Add Cluster** and choose the infrastructure provider.
 1. Provide the cluster name and node template details as usual.
-1. To use a cluster template, under the **Cluster Options**, select the option **Use an existing cluster template and revision**.
+1. To use a cluster template, under the **Cluster Options**, select the option **Use an existing cluster template and revision.**
-1. Choose an existing template and associated revision from the drop down.
+1. Choose an existing template and associated revision from the dropdown menu.
-1. All settings defined in the template revision will be loaded on UI form and they cannot be changed.
-1. Any settings set as questions on the cluster template, will be the only fields that you can edit and answer.
+1. All settings defined in the template revision will be loaded on the UI form.
+The settings cannot be changed after the cluster is created unless the cluster is updated to a new revision of the template.
+The only settings that you can edit and answer are marked as Questions on the cluster template.
 1. Click **Save** to launch the cluster.

-### Updating a Cluster Created Using a Cluster Template
+### Updating a Cluster Created with a Cluster Template

-1. A cluster created from a cluster template, can be edited to change to a new revision of the cluster template.
+If a cluster was created from a cluster template, you can edit it and update it to [a new revision](#updating-a-cluster-template) of the template.

-1. Also any parameters that are set on the cluster template as questions can be changed on a cluster edit.
+Any parameters that are set on the cluster template as questions can also be changed on a cluster edit.

-1. One cannot change the cluster to use a new cluster template, only changes to a new revision for the same template is supported.
+You can't change the cluster to use a different cluster template.
+You can only update the cluster to a new revision of the same template.